-DH217U PERIODONTOLOGY 2 Credits (2-0) An in-depth study of the health and diseased periodontium is covered in this course.
+DH217U PERIODONTOLOGY Credits 2 (2-0) An in-depth study of the health and diseased periodontium is covered in this course.
 The student will be able to relate this knowledge to the clinical setting.
-Prerequisites: DH128U and BI105T.
+Prerequisites: DH128U, BI105T.

-DH223UCOMMUNITY ORAL HEALTH II2 Credits (1-2)This is a continuation of DH213U.
-Prerequisite: DH213U.
+DH223U COMMUNITY ORAL HEALTH II Credits 2 (1-2) This is a continuation of DH213U-Community Oral Health I. Prerequisite: DH213U.

-DH224U ETHICS & JURISPRUDENCE 1 Credit (1-0) This course presents background on the theory, philosophy, and ethics for dental hygiene and the profession.
+DH224U ETHICS & JURISPRUDENCE Credits 1 (1-0) This course presents background on the theory, philosophy, and ethics for dental hygiene and the profession.
 Legal aspects of practice are presented.
-Prerequisite: DH220U.
+Prerequisites: DH225U

-DH225U CLINICAL DENTAL HYGIENE III 5 Credits (0-2-12) This course enables the students to provide comprehensive dental hygiene care to meet the total preventive needs of each client, including referrals for treatment.
-Students will progressively increase their clinical skills and efficiency toward those levels of proficiency required for practice as measured by fulfillment of the clinic requirements for the semester.
-Prerequisite: DH125U; Co-Requisite: BI108T.

-DH226U INTERDISCIPLINARY HEALTH CARE 3 Credits (0-6) This course will use specialists in the varied health fields to make the student aware of the interrelationships between these specialties and dental hygiene.
+- DH225U CLINICAL DENTAL HYGIENE III Credits 5 (0-2-12) This course enables the students to provide comprehensive dental hygiene care to meet the total dental health needs of each client, including referrals for treatment.
+Students will progressively increase their clinical abilities toward levels of proficiency required for entry level as measure by fulfillment of the clinic competencies for the semester.
+Further, the course includes the administration of local anesthesia.
+Prerequisite: DH125U.
+Co-Requisites: BI109T, DH215U. - DH230U INTERDISCIPLINARY HEALTH CARE Credits 2 (0-6) This course will use specialists in the varied health fields to make the student aware of the interrelationships between these specialties and dental hygiene.
 Additionally, the course promotes an understanding of the potential dental hygiene practice settings through observations made in rotation in the community.
-Prerequisites: DH225U and DH213U.
+Prerequisites: DH213U, DH225U.